MC-DeltaT/MC-DeltaT.github.io/_posts/2024-05-xx-definitive-cpp-thread-safety.md

 2. `x == 10`, `y == 0`
 3. `x == 10`, `y == 20`

 Since there is a single global ordering as written in the source code.
-(Of course another thread may still observe midway through the code, resulting in outcome 2.)
+Of course, another thread may still observe midway through the code, resulting in outcome 2.
+Note also that sequential consistency applies only to memory accesses done via `std::atomic`, and it does not preclude other sources of data races.
-The behaviour may be modified via `std::memory_order`, which can provide a small increase in memory access performance on some CPU architectures.
+The behaviour may be modified with `std::memory_order`, which can provide a small increase in memory access performance on some CPU architectures.
 But I **strongly** recommend you stay with the default `std::memory_order::seq_cst`, because sequential consistency is the safest and most intuitive option.
 For nearly all applications, the small performance improvement will not be worth the risk of incorrect code and subsequent time and mental health lost to debugging.
 Testament to sequential consistency's fundamental value is its adoption in the memory models of other programming languages such as Java, Go, and Rust.

 [^6]: Amusingly, it seems many C++ experts are confused too, as `std::memory_order::consume` is discouraged from use while its specification is revised.